DavidAdewale/simple-temp-converter/README.md

 ## Acknowledgments

 This project was completed as a part of the CWW Africa cohort program.
-Special thanks to the mentors, instructors, and fellow participants for their support and guidance.

 ---